Check out the background and details of each leere album :

 In early 2012 leere released a collection of poetry entitled 'Smiling Stories Of Triumph' and in March 2013 they participated in a short film about their origins called 'Where A Cool Light Unfolds' with SpektiFilms, featuring musicians John Kinane and Andy Britton.
 They released their fourth album 'Eat Out: It's Barbelucci Day' in summer 2014, a series of songs featuring John, Andy, and drummer Chris White , all based on the novel 'The Particular Sadness Of Lemon Cake' by the author Aimee Bender.

-A collection of rough and ready acoustic tracks - recorded away from the typical studio setting - was released under the title 'On Truth And Renewal' in 2015 on the 'Gumbo' net label, and original poetry from the group featured in the 'Seven Sisters Of Eldonian Space' exhibition in the city of Liverpool. in summer 2016.
+A collection of rough and ready acoustic tracks - recorded away from the typical studio setting - was released under the title 'On Truth And Renewal' in 2015 on the 'Gumbo' net label, and original poetry from the group featured in the 'Seven Sisters Of Eldonian Space' exhibition on ageing and spirituality, shown in the city of Liverpool in summer 2016 at 'Arts Hub 47', Lark Lane, and at 'Unity Theatre', Hope Place, in Autumn 2016.